slamora/brackets-wiki/Notes-on-CodeMirror.md

 ===============

 * **Block selection.** Originally, if you selected multiple lines in CodeMirror, the right edge of the selection highlight was "ragged", following the right edge of each selected line.
 We submitted a [pull request](https://github.com/marijnh/CodeMirror2/pull/322) that makes block selection extend all the way to the right edge of the editor window as in other code editors, and it was merged into master (thanks Marijn!).
+* **Flicker-free scrolling.** CodeMirror has virtualized scrolling, meaning that it only renders the visible portion of the document (plus some amount of buffer above and below).
+Currently, this scrolling is flickery in some browsers.
+We've modified it to reduce flicker, and [submitted a pull request](https://github.com/marijnh/CodeMirror2/pull/551) which has been merged into CodeMirror master.

 We've also had a few smaller bug fixes merged in.

 Upcoming features
 =================

-* **Flicker-free scrolling.** CodeMirror has virtualized scrolling, meaning that it only renders the visible portion of the document (plus some amount of buffer above and below).
-Currently, this scrolling is flickery in some browsers.
-We've modified it to reduce flicker, and have [submitted a pull request](https://github.com/marijnh/CodeMirror2/pull/551); once that's merged, we'll pull it back into the Brackets fork.

 * **Inline widgets.** In order to support the Quick Edit feature in Brackets, we added a way to insert "inline widgets" into a CodeMirror editor.
 Inline widgets are attached to a particular line, and move/scroll as the document is edited/scrolled.
 We're planning to submit a pull request for this as soon as the flicker-free scrolling code has been merged.